Parts of a CV

 What your CV should include

-What you put in your CV depends on the type of job you're applying for.
+What you put in your CV or resume depends on the type of job you're applying for.

 A CV must include this: